How To Freeze Sourdough Bread

 - Tightly wrap the sourdough loaf in 2 layers of plastic wrap.

-- Slide the loaf into a large plastic bag, I use cheap bread bags that I can buy wholesale from a local restaurant supply store.
+- Slide the loaf into a large freezer-safe bag, I use inexpensive plastic bags that I can buy wholesale from a local restaurant supply store, but a large ziplock bag would work too.

 - Place the wrapped and bagged loaf into the freezer for up to 3 months.